How Our Animals are Made

 Staining and Polishing

-Our leather is initally coloured a mid brown using aniline or semi-aniline treatment in which dye is soaked deep into the pores of the leather and the surface left unfinished.
+Our leather is initally coloured a mid brown using aniline or semi-aniline techniques in which dye is soaked deep into the pores of the leather and the surface left unfinished.
 This differs from most leathers which are coloured using a process called pigmenting where a synthetic layer of colour is applied directly to the top of the skin giving the leather an even “flat” colour.
 This process masks all of the natural markings on the hide and removes the character of the leather.
-We want our animals to look natural and age with time and wear and tear.
+We like our animals to include natural markings and age with time and wear and tear.

 Hand Made in England by Omersa